 Essentially, he describes how the geology of the earth may have been affected by continental drift caused by the loss of material from the earth which created the moon and left a void filled by the Pacific Ocean.
 He believed this hypothesis was too tentative to be included in the Doorway Papers Series because continental drift was yet to be accepted, and the moon rocks were still being tested.

 This paper is now a pleasure to read because of the historical context it was written in.
 Today, continental drift is considered a scientific fact and the samples of moon rocks have been found to be similar to Earth rocks in several ways.
-Both conclusions support the intriguing hypothesis presented in this paper.
+Both conclusions support the intriguing hypothesis that, at some time during its history, and before the Creation Week in Genesis 1, some catastrophic event divided the earth and formed the Pacific Ocean and the moon.

 Copyright © 2016 Doorway Publications